xxgunnery/React-Learning/README.md

 ## Using this app:

-1. Clone the repository
+1. Clone the repository: `git clone https://github.com/xxgunnery/React-Learning`
-2. Download the packages with: `yarn`
+2. Download the packages: `yarn`
-2. Start the react app: `yarn start`
+3. Start the react app: `yarn start`
-3. Happy coding
+4. Happy coding